Civil Aircraft Missile Protection System

 Civil Aircraft Missile Protection System (CAMPS) is an infrared countermeasure against infrared-homed anti-aircraft missiles, specifically designed to defend civilian aircraft flying under 15000 ft against MANPADS.

 The system was developed by Saab Avitronics, Chemring Countermeasures and Naturelink Aviation.

 The decoys use a pyrophoric substance that burns at a relatively low temperature, thereby avoiding any fire safety concerns associated with conventional pyrotechnic military flares, such as those used by a similar Israeli system.
 The onboard processor uses neural network pattern recognition algorithms to classify potential threats detected by its infrared sensors.
-The system was successfully demonstrated at the Overberg Test Range in March 2007.
+The system was successfully demonstrated at the Overberg Test Range, Bredasdorp in March 2007.